annatbui/friction-GK/README.md

 ## Citation

+For the theory and application of the Green-Kubo formula, please see:

-*** A. T. Bui, S. J. Cox, "Hydrodynamic slippage from microscopic forces for nanofluidic transport", 2024***
+***A. T. Bui, S. J. Cox, "Hydrodynamic slippage from microscopic forces for nanofluidic transport", 2024***

 ## Installation